a-eski/ncsh/README.md

 * custom prompt colors, backgrounds
 * support scripts through a non-iteractive mode
 * build for and test on mac (I don't have one)?
-* build for and test on windows with msys2?
 * background jobs support
 * math
 * better posix support